 - 2.1 The School's Governing Council has appointed Designated Safeguarding Leads (DSLs) for the Junior and Senior Schools.
-The DSLs are senior members of staff of the School's leadership team with the necessary status and authority to take lead responsibility for safeguarding and child protection, including online safety and lead responsibility for safeguarding children in the EYFS setting. - 2.2 The DSLs shall be given the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings - and / or to support other staff to do so - and to contribute to the assessment of children.
+The DSLs are senior members of staff of the School's leadership team with the necessary status and authority to take lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems in place, and lead responsibility for safeguarding children in the EYFS setting. - 2.2 The DSLs shall be given the time, funding, training, resources and support to enable them to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and / or to support other staff to do so; to contribute to the assessment of children and where appropriate have the responsibility to escalate as necessary.

 - 2.3 The name and contact details of the DSLs are set out in the School contacts list at the front of this Policy.
-The main responsibilities of the DSL are set out in Annex C of KCSIE 2022. - 2.4 If either DSL is unavailable, the activities of the DSL will be carried out by one of the Deputy DSLs.
+The main responsibilities of the DSL are set out in Annex C of KCSIE 2023. - 2.4 If either DSL is unavailable, the activities of the DSL will be carried out by one of the Deputy DSLs.
 The Deputy DSLs' details are also set out in the School contacts list at the front of this Policy.
 In this Policy, reference to the DSL includes the Deputy DSL where the relevant DSL is unavailable.